 The yellow color indicates that the target protein is present.
 The higher degree of the color, the higher concentration of the target protein.

-Discover Biomats most requested ELISA 96 Well plates
+Discover Biomat’s most requested ELISA 96-Well plates and their technical guide:

 Image source: Molecular Devices